brynjen/eventadapter/README.md

 Note: The "Event" interface is to give you the option to create a singular place to do the actual updating, while the important thing is to notify to the EventBus about the object changed with the correct topic (in this example I use the class name, but it can be any string).

-Next is to implement an EventBasedList and an EventBasedRecyclerAdapter.
+Next is to implement an [EventBasedList](https://github.com/brynjen/eventadapter/blob/master/eventadapter/src/main/java/no/nordli/eventadapter/EventBasedList.java)EventBasedList and an EventBasedRecyclerAdapter.
 Note that they do not have to be in the same class.
 You can have the data in a manager class and so long as you access it correctly from the adapter there is no problem.

     class MyAdapter extends EventBasedRecyclerAdapter<GitHubber, MyAdapter.ViewHolder> {